ahmedius2/Zenom/README.md

 # Zenom
-Hard real-time HIL software.
+Real-time HIL software.
-* A tutorial for how to install and use will be available in a few months.
+* More information and tutorial on how to install is available at GitHub Wiki page.
-* Zenom gives you an implementation file similar to Arduino that has blocks (like setup and loop).
-Fill the block with your real-time algorithm implementation and compile it.
-Open Zenom and select your compiled project.
-It will run your hard-real time task periodically and will plot the results using a Qt environmont.
+* Zenom lets users to implement real-time programs with a programming model similar to Arduino (that has blocks like setup and loop).
+The user fills the blocks (initialize, setup, loop, stop, terminate) with C++ to implement a periodic algorithm with start and ending hooks and define the data that will be logged and manipulated during execution.
+Zenom opens the executable generated from user program and run it periodically while ploting the results using a Qt environmont.
-* The hard-real time system is provided by PREEMPT-RT patched Linux.
+* Zenom delivers real-time on Linux with PREEMPT-RT patch.
+It can also be compiled and run on the regular Linux systems without real-time guarantees.
-* Only work on PC target (for now).
+* Only works for PC target (for now).
 * HapticWand and Q8Driver include kernel and user space drivers for some devices.
-* Written in C++
+* Written in C++.
-* The first version authors are Cuneyt Ay and Husnu Karakucuk.
+* The first version ( with Xenomai ) authors are Cuneyt Ay and Husnu Karakucuk.